-New puppies are full of mischievous energy, and their endless curiosity means they get their little noses into everything.
-That’s how they learn but it’s also how they get into trouble!
+New puppies are full of mischievous energy, and their endless curiosity means they get their little noses into all sorts of trouble.
+Of course, that’s how they learn but it’s also how they can get themselves into trouble!

-An expandable dog pen can be a great help.
-You get peace of mind knowing exactly where your furry friend is, and what they’re playing with, and they have lots of room to play safely.
-A dog playpen will also help your puppy feel more secure in their new surroundings and give them an area they can proudly call their own!
+An expandable dog pen can be a great help for those times when you can’t give your puppy 100% of your attention.
+You get peace of mind knowing exactly where your puppy is, that they can’t wander off too far, and what they’re playing with - and they have lots of room to play safely and feel they are still beside you and part of the family.